adfinis/virtesk/README.rst

 * Active Directory (or Samba 4) for Windows domain features
 * A supported OS for virtual Desktops ( stable: Windows 7; Windows 10 support is underway)
 * Thin clients: Any linux compatible (x86 or x86_64, must be supported by Fedora Linux) hardware can be used.
 Usually, small, silent and low power thin client devices are used; However, it is also possible to re-use old desktop computers as thin clients
-* Infrastructure server VM (part of Amoothei-VDI)
+* Infrastructure server VM (part of Virtesk-VDI)

 Bird's eye view of operation / installation
 -------------------------------------------

-The steps to introduce Amoothei-VDI are more or less:
+The steps to introduce Virtesk-VDI are more or less:

 * Preparing RHEV/Ovirt for VDI operation
-* Thin clients: Seting up Amoothei-VDI infrastructure services, including a Fedora Linux mirror, a network rollout infrastructure, scripts for unattended Fedora installations based on Kickstart, and a postgres database for VM-to-thin-client-mapping.
+* Thin clients: Seting up Virtesk-VDI infrastructure services, including a Fedora Linux mirror, a network rollout infrastructure, scripts for unattended Fedora installations based on Kickstart, and a postgres database for VM-to-thin-client-mapping.
-* Installing amoothei-tc-tools for thin client remote management
+* Installing virtesk-tc-tools for thin client remote management
 * Installing a Windows 7 master VM ("gold image")
 * Setting up the Windows unattended setup process for VM creation and for automatic Windows domain join
-* Setting up amoothei-virtroom-tools for virtual room management
+* Setting up virtesk-virtroom-tools for virtual room management
 * Creating a network concept, including naming standards and ip-address conventions